Nevada is known for high stakes gambling but playing the odds against uninsured motorists on the roads is not what most people have in mind.

 To avoid this situation and ensure that you receive the full compensation that you are entitled to under Nevada Law, it is crucial to seek the advice and counsel of an experienced and knowledgeable personal injury attorney, who can help you determine a true valuation of your claim and recover that amount, so you can be made whole again.

 If you have been in an accident in Nevada with an uninsured or underinsured motorist, The Law Offices of Gina M. Corena, PLLC is available to help.
-We will use our years of experience helping countless injury victims like you recover the compensation they deserve after being injured by an uninsured or underinsured motorist.
+When it comes to legal representation after a car accident, experience matters.
+Our team of experienced car accident attorneys in Las Vegas has a proven track record of success in helping clients get the compensation they deserve.
+Contact us today to learn more.

 Gina Corena is a skilled litigator that has practiced in Nevada her entire career.
 Ms. Corena prides herself in her devotion to representing injured clients and has acquired millions in settlements and litigation awards for her clients since founding The Law Offices of Gina M. Corena, PLLC.
 Named a Top 40 under 40 Attorney by the American Society of Legal Advocates and one of the “Ten Best Attorneys” in Nevada for her exceptional and outstanding client services, Gina Corena is a litigator that will fight for you.